 HOW LONG DOES IT TAKE TO FIT VENEERS AND BONDING?

-Veneers can take from 2-4 weeks dependent upon the condition of your teeth.
-This can vary on a case by case basis.
+Veneers can take from 2-4 weeks dependent upon the condition of your teeth, and how extensive the veneer procedure is.

-Bonding is usually completed in a single session.
+Bonding is a much more simple dental procedure and is usually completed within one single session.

 Although veneers and bonding are strong, they’re delicate too and can be chipped or broken.
 It’s best to think of veneers as though they are your natural teeth and apply the same amount of after care, as you would your own teeth.
 This means protecting your veneers from hard foods such as nuts and boiled sweets and brushing regularly.

 The price of a dental veneer or bonding procedure again will come down to your specific requirements.
 Get in touch for your consultation, where we can discuss the procedure and pricing in further detail with you.

 SHOULD I HAVE COMPOSITE OR PORCELAIN DENTAL VENEERS?

 Composite veneers are less durable and require more care and maintenance as they chip easily.
 Porcelain veneers are stronger, more durable and require less maintenance.